 How to make BuzzFeed-style Quizzes

-BuzzFeed first changed the digital landscape with listicles and gifs and then four years ago re-introduced us to quizzes that were packaged differently.
+BuzzFeed first changed the digital landscape with listicles and gifs.
+And then, four years ago re-introduced quizzes with different packaging.
 Result: they became an instant hit with the masses.
 We wouldn’t be surprised if you say you’re one among 22 million (and counting) people who took their most popular, What City Should You Actually Live In quiz!

 Tracing BuzzFeed’s quiz-gone-viral backstory, we stumbled upon an interview Summer Anne Burton gave to the Huffington Post.
 She mentioned that the BuzzFeed team was “making quizzes slowly, but nothing crazy.”
 She said that initially one of their most shared posts was a quiz, called “Which ‘Grease’ Pink Lady Are You?”.
 She kept mentioning it in meetings and apparently it resulted in the team making more quizzes.
 There has been no looking back since then.
 Currently, about 96 percent of users who start BuzzFeed sponsor quizzes finish them!